yaseenazzabi/8-puzzle/README.txt

 | D  E  F |
 | G  H  0 |

 With '0' denoting a blank square.
+The letters A-H can be assigned numerical weights in code.

 The blank square can be swapped in one tile in any non-diagonal direction.
 The goal is to find all states that can be reached from some given state,